ThomasDanger/ThomasDanger/README.md

 ### Hi there 👋

 <h1>Thomas Conner</h1>
-<h3>Software Engineer at the University of Texas at Dallas, Richardon, TX</h3>
+**'Software Engineering Student'**

+I am an undergraduate student currently pursuing a Bachelor's Degree in Software Engineering at the University of Texas at Dallas.
+I have been programming since the age of ten but, in the past three years, I have trully fallen in love with it.
+I have a strong understanding of data structures and algorithms, assembly language, procedural programming, and object-oriented programming.

 <!--